 History of PLCs

-Programmable Logic Controllers (PLCs) first hit the scene in the late 1960s.
-The essential purpose behind planning such a device was eliminating the high cost required to replace the complicated relay based control systems for major U.S. vehicle makers.
-There was a primary issue and that was that they were mechanical.
-This implies that they wear out and must be replaced from time to time.
-Additionally, relays take up too much room.
-These, alongside different contemplations, prompted the advancement of PLCs.
+Programmable Logic Controllers (PLCs) began development in the late 1960s.
+The essential purpose behind installing a device based on control logic was eliminating the high cost required to replace the complicated relay based control systems for major U.S. vehicle makers.
+The primary issue was that the mechanical relays and timers degraded from constant use and would need to be replaced regularly.
+Additionally, relays take up too much room and had a complicated wiring process which caused additional downtime when they needed to be replaced.
+These, alongside different complications, prompted the advancement of PLCs.
+The first PLC entered development in 1968 and was used to replace the dedicated closed-loop controllers that General Motors was using at the time.
 More enhancements to PLCs happened during the ’70s.
 In 1973 the ability to communicate between PLCs was introduced.
 This made it possible to have the controlling circuit perform at a distance from the machine it was controlling.
 In several cases, the absence of institutionalization in PLCs caused a few different issues.
 This was improved in the 1980s.
 The size of PLCs was additionally decreased, which meant plants were utilizing space much more effectively.
 The ’90s expanded the assortment of manners by which a PLC could be modified such as block programs and a guidance list.
 They also observed PLCs being replaced by PC’s in a few cases.
 Be that as it may, PLCs are still being used in a wide range of businesses, and it’s going to remain that way in the foreseeable future.

 How It Works “The Three Tasks”